 People need to get a good grasp of the reality that those who have specific mental conditions are naturally more inclined to having a crisis like psychosis, panic attacks, or manic episodes.
 Barbara Markway, Ph.D. explains, “Briefly, a panic attack is a sudden rush of acute fear and anxiety accompanied by physical symptoms such as shortness of breath, dizziness, tightness in the chest, tingling, nausea, and other stomach distress, shaking, and sweating.”
 Patients who have been diagnosed with a mental health illness are supervised to help them manage their activities of daily living.
 However, specific conditions like bipolar disorder or schizophrenia have a much higher likelihood of developing a crisis, and the mental healthcare team is accountable for reducing the risk of a crisis from happening.

 Machine learning systems can help in this area by combining passive information derived from the media or smartphones and self-provided information to establish if the patient has a forthcoming attack or episode.
 Crises such as these can be predicted if clinicians have observed the patient experiencing stress or being exposed to his specific triggers.
+Professionals are also using online platforms to help ease these triggers.

 The bottom line is that there are vivid markers of a forthcoming crisis or episode, and whether or not the patient has a confirmed diagnosis.
 Each of us has specific triggers as well as coping strategies, and crises can be inevitable.
 Through clearer biomarkers and more structured treatment plans made possible by machine learning, mental health professionals have a better way of helping their patients recover quickly and effectively.